ICPExchange/adapters-doc/PoolAdapater/README.md

 | 2     | to  | 	The PID of the user receiving the LP.                                                                             |
 | 3     | transfer_percent  | 	The ratio of LP being transferred, with a precision of 18.
 For example, the number for 50% would be 500000000000000000.        |

+* Response parameters:</br>
+If using `transferLiquidityV2`, it will return transferred LP shares in Ok.

 ## 4. Lock LP
 ### 4.1 Description